Amxzxn-Bxnny/WHSTechNotes/journal.md

 | Hexagon | Brown | 6 |
 | Triangle | Purple | 4 |
 | Octagon | Red | 3 |

+# February 18, 2025
+Last week I finally learned what 40 acres and a mule is.
+I didn't watch the halftime show but I did hear about the term on social media, which is crazy because this is probably something I could've been taught in my history class last year.
+Basically, 40 acres and a mule was a promise made to give land and resources to previously enslaved African Americans.
+It was intented to help them become for economically self-sufficent.
+Suprise, surprise, the next president after Abraham Lincoln reversed it, forcing African Americans to give up their land back to their former confederate owners and making the African Americans share croppers.
+What's worse is this has long time affected African Americans; even in modern day USA.
+Nowadays, 40 acres and a mule symbolizes broken promises and inequality to black Americans.